Algorithmiq/pauliengine/README.md

 -   Installation via pip.

--   A comprehensive test suite is currently under development and will be included in an upcoming version.
+-   A comprehensive test suite.

  ---
  Performance may vary in future Versions